-Prior association with fen-phen could lead to increased scrutiny.
+Prior association with fen-phen could lead to increased scrutiny of our investigational product candidate, Qnexa.

 One of the active ingredients in Qnexa, phentermine, had previously been used in combination with fenfluramine and dexfenfluramine.
 Phentermine is the most commonly prescribed anti-obesity product.
 As phentermine is an older drug, no new efficacy trials have been conducted with the exception of several trials on the combination of phentermine and fenfluramine in the early and mid 1990s.
-The combination of fenfluramine or PONDIMIN ("fen") and phentermine ("phen") was known as "fen-phen."
+The combination of fenfluramine or PONDIMIN, or fen, and phentermine, or phen, was known as fen-phen.
 Fenfluramine received FDA approval in 1973 for the short-term treatment of obesity.
 Together, phentermine and fenfluramine were used by doctors to treat obesity.
 The FDA never approved the fen-phen combination; however, since the FDA approved fenfluramine, doctors were able to prescribe it as needed.
 The use of these drugs together for treatment of obesity was considered an off-label and unapproved use.
 In 1992, a published study cited fen-phen as a more effective method than dieting or exercise in reducing the weight of the chronically obese.